ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian plugin - Annotator (PDF).md

 ### Pitfalls
 - (2023-05-08) Though tempting, don't ever ==edit the textual annotation directly in the markdown view==.
 It will cause the annotation view to not show properly!

-# Pics or It Didn't Happen
+# Pic or it didn't exist

 Lo and behold!